Housing at the Massachusetts Institute of Technology: Next House

 Next House, located at 500 Memorial Drive, is five stories tall and houses about 350 people.
 Patterned after the success of Baker House, it opened in September 1981.
 The "Next House" designation was unofficial and thought to be temporary until a sufficient donation had been received to name the dormitory.
 As a result, the institute has nearly always referred to the building as 500 Memorial Drive, while students have always called the dormitory "Next House".

 The first level is home to the Tastefully Furnished Lounge (TFL), along with music practice rooms, Next Dining (open daily to all MIT students for breakfast and dinner), Athena computing cluster, and workout rooms.
-The TFL was so named at the first Next House governance meeting, the words "Tastefully Furnished Lounge" originally appeared in an official brochure distributed at the dedication ceremonies for MacGregor House, and were ironically adopted because the space was initially barely furnished at all.
+The TFL was so named at the first Next House governance meeting: the words "Tastefully Furnished Lounge" had originally appeared in an official brochure distributed at the dedication ceremonies for MacGregor House, and were ironically adopted because the space was initially barely furnished at all.
 The Next House basement level offers a laundry room, game area, and the Country Kitchen.